Nayefbah/Educational-Memory-Game/README.md

 ## Game Objective:

 The goal is to flip the cards in the correct order that matches the sequence of words or characters entered.
-For example, if the entered sequence was "apple," "orange," "banana," and "!", the player must flip the cards in that exact order, including any characters, to win the game.
+For example, if the entered sequence was "apple," "orange," "banana," and "grep", the player must flip the cards in that exact order, including any characters, to win the game.

 ## How to Play: